Nothing says fall like a hearty nutritious soup that warms you to the bone. This one fits that bill perfectly!

 - 1 teaspoon of turmeric

 - 6 cups of water or vegetable broth

 - diced red bell pepper, for garnish

 - Heat the oil in a large soup pot over medium heat.
 Add the onions and garlic and sauté for 5 minutes, or until softened.

-Stir in carrots, celery, bell peppers, lentils, cumin, tumeric, and bay leaf.
+- Stir in carrots, celery, bell peppers, lentils, cumin, turmeric, and bay leaf.

-Add water; bring to a boil.
-Reduce heat and simmer, partially covered, for 30-35 minutes, or until lentils are nearly tender, stirring occasionally.
+- Add water and bring to a boil.
+Reduce heat and simmer, partially covered (for about 30-35 minutes), or until lentils are nearly tender, stirring occasionally.

-Using an immersion blender or food processor, process until smooth.
-If soup is too thick, add a little water or broth.
+- Using an immersion blender or food processor, process until smooth.
+If the soup is too thick, add a little water or broth.
 Adjust seasonings to taste.
 Garnish with the diced red pepper.

 *Note: When cooking legumes such as lentils or beans, don’t add the salt until the last few minutes of cooking or the legumes won’t become soft.